ranganath294/Question-Paper-Generator/README.md

     - **Method:** POST
     - **Description:** Creates a new question in the database.
     - **Parameters:**
-        - `question`: The text of the question.
+        - `question` (string): The text of the question.
-        - `subject`: The subject of the question.
+        - `subject` (string): The subject of the question.
-        - `topic`: The topic of the question.
+        - `topic` (string): The topic of the question.
-        - `difficulty`: The difficulty level of the question.
+        - `difficulty` (string): The difficulty level of the question.
-        - `marks`: The marks for the question.
+        - `marks` (integer): The marks for the question.

     - **Example Request:**
         ```json
         {
-            "question": "question",
+            "question": "What is the capital of France?",
-            "subject": "Physics",
+            "subject": "Geography",
-            "topic": "topic_1",
+            "topic": "World Capitals",
             "difficulty": "easy",
             "marks": 10
         }